top of page

 5. Command (⌘) + H – Hide Active Window

-Conceals the current application window, helping maintain a clutter-free workspace.
+This key combination conceals the current application window.
+It helps maintain a clutter-free workspace.

-Minimises the active window to the Dock, keeping your desktop organized.
+Minimizing the active window to the Dock keeps your desktop organized and less distracting.

 7. Command (⌘) + Q – Quit Application